When autocomplete options are available, use up and down arrows to review and enter to select.

 • CHEM 322 – Instrumental Analysis

-Algae can be grown to have a high protein and/or lipid content, which can be used for animal feed, biofuel, or both.
-Dr. Allen’s group uses GC/MS/FID (Gas Chromatography coupled with Mass Spectrometric Detection and Flame Ionization Detection) for quantifying the total lipid content in samples obtained from algae biofuels companies.
-Several companies are researching cost-effective ways to optimize algae growth and harvesting techniques in an effort to convert the lipid fraction of the algae biomass into various types of fuels.
-The ability to accurately determine the total lipid content of algae is essential to evaluating its fuel potential.
-The GC/MS/FID results, reported back to the algae company, can be used for improving the production and harvesting techniques.
+Microalgae can be grown to have a high protein and/or lipid content, which can be used for animal feed, biofuel, or both.
+Dr. Allen’s students uses GC/MS (Gas Chromatography coupled with Mass Spectrometric Detection) for quantifying the total lipid content in samples obtained from algae biofuels companies who are developing cost-effective ways to optimize growth and harvesting techniques in an effort to convert the lipid fraction of the algae biomass into various types of biofuels.

 Professional Membership